ankitabhopatkar13/python-app-on-k8s/README.md

 # python-app-on-k8s
-## kubernetes cluster setup on Minikube -
+## Kubernetes cluster setup on Minikube -

 Install Minikube using brew (you need VirtualBox installed)